Home » Bridging Loans » Using Property Refurbishment Finance to Increase Your Property Investment Returns

 There are three main options here, they are:

-• Sell the property – by selling the property, you’re able to release 100% of the properties increased value, rather than just 75% or so of the value.
+- Sell the property – by selling the property, you’re able to release 100% of the property’s increased value, rather than just 75% or so of the value.
 This will allow you to build up your funds, taking on larger and larger projects.
-This approach is great for those focussed on capital appreciation, rather than building a portfolio.
+This approach is great for those focused on capital appreciation, rather than building a portfolio.

 How to fund property refurbishment